as1ndu/as1ndu/content/post/why-bockchain-is-not-yet-working.md

 ---
-title : "Why blockchain is not yet working" description : "In this post I will outline my reasons as to why blockchain based applications are not ready for the mass market. " slug : "why-bockchain-is-not-yet-working" draft : "false" tags : [
+title : "Why blockchain is not yet working" description : "In this post I will outline my personal observations as to why blockchain based applications are (should) not adopted by the mainstream." slug : "why-bockchain-is-not-yet-working" draft : "false" tags : ["fintech"] date : "2018-05-15" aliases : [
-    "fintech"
-]
-date : "2018-05-15"
-aliases : [
     "/why-bockchain-is-not-yet-main-stream/"